SDKs

 ## TypeScript SDK

-Use the TypeScript SDK when your integration is written in Node.js, a serverless runtime, or an edge runtime with `fetch`.
+Use the TypeScript SDK when your integration runs in Node.js, a serverless runtime, or an edge runtime with `fetch`.
 The SDK wraps the public API into resource namespaces such as `client.subscribers`, `client.broadcasts`, and `client.webhookSubscriptions`.

-The SDK does not remove the need to understand Mailrith concepts.
-It still uses the same workspace-scoped credentials, request bodies, pagination rules, error envelopes, and idempotency behavior described in these docs.
+The SDK does not replace the need to understand Mailrith concepts.
+It uses the same workspace-scoped credentials, request bodies, pagination rules, error envelopes, and idempotency behavior described in these docs.

 Create one client for each workspace API key.
-If a service talks to several Mailrith workspaces, keep those clients clearly separated so data cannot cross from one workspace to another.
+If a service talks to several Mailrith workspaces, keep those clients clearly separated so subscriber data and other workspace records cannot cross from one workspace to another.

 1. Create a workspace API key by following [Quickstart](https://mailrith.com/developers/quickstart.md).